fonttools/fontbakery/INSTALL.md

     cd ~/src/fontbakery;
     make setup;

+You may find that `make setup` fails (such as on some Debian systems) because the executable name for virtualenv is `virtualenv` instead of what the Makefile expects (`virtualenv-2.7`) - in this case you can run make set up like this:

+    VENVRUN=virtualenv make setup

 Wait some time and watch everything being installed.

 NB: As `fontforge` can't be installed using pip, and is installed into your system python's site packaged make sure that